AgentDual/SNKRX/README.md

 - Artificer spawns an automation every 5 seconds instead of 6, automations move and shoot faster at lvl 3 and explodes into 12 projectiles
 - Carver spawns trees/totems 50% faster
 - Cannonneer is tier 3
-- Flagellant has 5x health at lvl 3
+- Flagellant has 5x health at lvl 3, gives 5% dmg buff at lvl 1 and 15% at lvl 3
 - Psykeeper spawns healing orbs when it loses 20% of it's health, not 25 and lvl 3 does 3x dmg on contact instead of 2x
 - Spellblade attacks twice as fast (probably will change)
 - Barrager attacks twice as fast and the knockback force is increased by 28% (at both lvl 1 and lvl 3)